winesapOS/winesapOS/README.md

 **Important note about external storage!**

 One of the founding goals of winesapOS was for it to be portable.
 However, most flash drives and SD/TF cards are too slow to run an operating system on and provide a good experience.
 For the best experience, use one of these [recommended flash drives](https://www.tomshardware.com/best-picks/best-flash-drives), an external USB-C >= 3.1 SSD, or a USB-C >= 3.2 docking station or hub that includes a M.2 NVMe drive slot.
+SSD and NVMe drives have a longer life-span, more storage, and faster speeds compared to traditional flash storage.

 #### Image Types